From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Experiments

 \section{Experiments}

 We evaluate our proposed pipeline along three main directions.
-First, in Section~\ref{subsec:synExp}, we test whether clustering based on moment vectors can successfully separate graphs generated from different underlying models.
-Next, in Sections~\ref{subsec:mixExp} and~\ref{subsec:gclExp}, we assess the effectiveness of our mixture-aware extensions: GMAM and MGCL, respectively.
-A description of the datasets, baselines, experimental setups, and hyperparameters for all three types of experiments is provided in Appendix~\ref{app:exp_detail}.
+First, in Section~\ref{subsec:synExp}, we test whether clustering based on moment vectors can successfully separate graphs generated from different underlying models using a variety of simulated settings.
+Next, in Sections~\ref{subsec:mixExp} and~\ref{subsec:gclExp}, we assess the effectiveness of mixture-aware extensions on real-world downstream tasks, namely GMAM and MGCL, respectively.
+Provided in Appendix~\ref{app:exp_detail} for all three types of experiments are details on hyperparameter settings (Appendix~\ref{app:hyper}), the datasets (Appendix~\ref{app:datadetail}), baseline methods (Appendix~\ref{app:baseline}), and computational resources (Appendix~\ref{app:compute}); our code is available at {\url{https://github.com/aliaaz99/moments2models}}.